Guardian Portal

 1. Raid Schedule

-Official guild raid nights are:
+Official guild raid nights:

 2. Standard Raid Window